sumcoinlabs/university/README.md

 1. In your local project, run: `npm run deploy`.
 2. Access your changes at: https://sumcoin.github.io/SumcoinUniversity/

-**Note: sumcoin.github.io/SumcoinUniversity/ is a test version of the docs, and thus shouldn't be shared openly as the production documentation website.**
+**Note: sumcoin.github.io/SumcoinUniversity/ is a test version of the SumcoinUniversity, and thus shouldn't be shared openly as the production documentation website.**

 ####